 Joseph Smith managed to gain control of Times & Seasons in February 1842, the popular LDS periodical, and promptly assumed managerial control.

-On October 1 of that same year, under the direction of the prophet, Times & Seasons re-published the monogamy statement (Times & Seasons 3:939) “On Marriage” from D&C 101, including a special signed addendum denouncing John C. Bennett’s “secret wife system.”
-The timing is significant because by October 1842, Joseph had already secretly married approximately 18 women.
+On October 1 of that same year, under the direction of the prophet, Times & Seasons re-published the monogamy statement (Times & Seasons 3:939) “On Marriage” from D&C 101, including a specially signed addendum denouncing John C. Bennett’s “secret wife system.”
+The timing is significant because, by October 1842, Joseph had already secretly married approximately 18 women.
 See an itemization of Joseph’s wives in context HERE.

-Aside from Joseph’s evident duplicity, the Relief Society’s attestation is particularly troublesome from a female perspective.
-Perhaps Emma remained unaware that Joseph had married Sarah Cleveland in June, 1842, despite her “standing” marriage to John Cleveland.
+Perhaps Emma remained unaware that Joseph had married Sarah Cleveland in June 1842, despite her “standing” marriage to John Cleveland.
 Also in June, Joseph married Eliza R. Snow and Sarah Ann Whitney, Elizabeth’s daughter, with Elizabeth and Newell Whitney’s consent.
-Thus, all of Emma’s leaders were compromised by polygamy at the time of their disingenuous public statement.
+All of Emma’s leaders were secretly compromised by polygamy at the time of their public statement.

-Besides Emma herself, 5 of the 19 original Relief Society members would become Joseph’s polygamous wives (Desdemona Fulmer, Eliza R. Snow, Martha McBride Knight, Elvira Cowles, and Sarah M. Cleveland).
+Besides Emma, 5 of the 19 original Relief Society members became Joseph’s polygamous wives (Desdemona Fulmer, Eliza R. Snow, Martha McBride Knight, Elvira Cowles, and Sarah M. Cleveland).
 Joseph proposed to another 2, but they rejected him (Nancy Rigdon and Sarah M. Kimball).
 Joseph also proposed to another John Taylor’s wife Leonora, but when rebuffed, suggested it was only a test of her husband’s faith.
-John Taylor said yes, by the way.
-Ultimately, Joseph pursued or married almost half of his wife’s organization.
+John Taylor said yes.

 Lying For The Lord

-The all-time winning polygamy denial occurred on May 26, 1844, as Smith spoke from the pulpit on Sunday to refute the public accusations of his own Presidency counselor, William Law.
+On May 26, 1844, Joseph Smith spoke from the pulpit on Sunday to refute the public accusations of William Law, a former counselor in Smith’s first presidency.
 Smith declared, “Oh what a thing it is for a man to be accused of committing adultery, and having seven wives, when I can only find one.
 I am the same man, and as innocent as I was fourteen years ago; and I can prove them all perjurers.”

-Lest modern prophets be left out of the obfuscation game, President Gordon B. Hinckley, during an interview with Larry King, disingenuously propagated the myth that polygamy was a primarily a western migration thing, in sharp contrast to LDS records and documented history.
+President Gordon B. Hinckley, during an interview with Larry King, propagated the myth that polygamy was a primarily a western migration thing, in sharp contrast to LDS records and documented history.
 Larry King asked, “First tell me about the Church and polygamy.
 When it started, it allowed it?”
-Hinckley replied, “When our people came west they permitted it on a restricted scale”, though the practice originated well before the westward migration.
-He further stated that polygamy is not doctrine, despite it being practiced today in LDS temples, continually supported by canonized scripture which awaits all faithful Mormons on the other side of the veil.
+Hinckley replied, “When our people came west they permitted it on a restricted scale,” though the practice originated well before the westward migration.
+He further stated that polygamy is not doctrine, despite it still being practiced for eternal sealings in LDS temples.

 - Mormon Bandwagon: extensive list of Joseph Smith’s polygamy denials

-The LDS Church interprets D&C 110 to mean that Elijah would return to restored the sealing power.
-Biblical scholars suggest that he did no such thing.
-There is no reference to the restoration of sealing power in the Elijah revelation itself; it merely states that Elijah would return “To turn the hearts of the fathers to the children, and the children to the fathers,” which the majority of biblical scholars do not interpret as having anything to do with the Mormon concept of “binding and sealing.”
+The LDS Church interprets D&C 110 to mean that Elijah would return to restore the sealing power.
+There is no reference to the restoration of sealing power in the Elijah revelation itself, merely stating that Elijah would return “To turn the hearts of the fathers to the children, and the children to the fathers,” which the majority of biblical scholars do not interpret as having anything to do with the Mormon concept of “binding and sealing.”

 Helen Mar Kimball

-Helen Kimball is the youth referenced in the LDS Polygamy Essay; the one that Joseph took “several months before her 15th birthday” in May 1843.
-It is understandably difficult for the Church to outright admit that she was only 14 years old, as Joseph was 37.
+Helen Mar Kimball is referenced in the LDS Polygamy Essay as the girl that Joseph took as a plural wife “several months before her 15th birthday” in May 1843.
+It is understandably difficult for the Church to plainly admit that she was only 14 years old.

-Helen graciously provided a first-hand account of her experience with Joseph and polygamy.
-As was often the case with other young wives, she explicitly elaborated on the Prophet’s promised blessing of eternal salvation and her tortuous decision to sacrifice her body to “purchase so glorious a reward” for her family and kindred.
-Her sacrifice was generously rewarded, as the Kimball family went on to assume many leadership positions within the Church, with Spencer Kimball becoming a Prophet.
+Helen provided a first-hand account of her experience with Joseph and polygamy.
+As was often the case with other young wives, she explicitly elaborated on the Prophet’s promised blessing of eternal salvation and her tortuous decision to sacrifice herself to “purchase so glorious a reward” for her family and kindred.
+Her sacrifice was generously rewarded, as the Kimball family went on to assume many leadership positions within the Church.

 Referring to her father, Heber C. Kimball, in her autobiographical journal, she recorded, “he taught me the principle of celestial marriage, and having a great desire to be connected with the Prophet, Joseph, he offered me to him; this I afterwards learned from the Prophet’s own mouth.
 My father had but one ewe lamb, but willingly laid her upon the alter: how cruel this seamed to the mother whose heartstrings were already stretched untill they were ready to snap asunder, for he had taken Sarah Noon to wife & she thought she had made sufficient sacrafise, but the Lord required more.
 I will pass over the temptations which I had during the twenty four hours after my father introduced to me this principle & asked me if I would be sealed to Joseph, who came next morning & with my parents I heard him teach and explain the principle of Celestial marrage-after which he said to me, ‘If you will take this step, it will ensure your eternal salvation and exaltation & that of your father’s household & all of your kindred.’